guaix-ucm/megaradrp/doc/intro.rst

 This guide is intended as an introductory overview of MEGARA Reduction Pipeline packages and explains how to install and make use of its most important features.

-The MEGARA Pipeline can be used as an stand-alone application (referred as MEGARA Data Reduction Pipeline or MEGARA DRP) or integrated in the GTC Control System (MEGARA Data Factory Pipeline or MEGARA DFP).

 For detailed reference documentation of the functions and classes contained in the package, see the :ref:`reference`.